ManagedKube/kubernetes-ops/docs/the-easier-way.md

 The Kubernetes cluster that is created is a fully private Kubernetes cluster with no public IP addresses.
 This means that you will have to get to the cluster some how via a bastion host to be able to interact with it.
-During the setup, a bastion host was created for you and the following steps shows you how to connect to it and create a tunnel.
+During the setup, a bastion host was created for you and the fbastionollowing steps shows you how to connect to it and create a tunnel.

 ```